 3. Acquire land near an intermediate (or large) airport.
 If there's an open path from the airport to your home site, you could simply tow your aircraft to your land.
 You'll have to work with the airport administrators to determine whether their runway can support your airliner (my sense is that most can).
 You might also need to pay intervening landowners a one day (or night) crossing use allowance (hopefully they're reasonable people).
 Bone yards have landing strips too of course - perhaps desirable land within towing distance of a bone yard is available.

-If you can establish good transport logistics with any of the three methods described above, you might want to consider siting more than one airliner, because once the logistics are established, transport costs for the second (and subsequent) airliners are relatively cheap.
-So if there's ample land around your location, consider coordinating with other parties to establish a little (or large) airliner home group.
-Needless to say, such a home development park would be about as unique as it gets, and a great deal of fun.
+If you can establish good transport logistics with any of the three methods described above you might want to consider siting more than one airliner, because once the logistics are established transport costs for the second (and subsequent) airliners are relatively cheap.
+So if there's ample land around your location consider coordinating with other parties to establish a little (or large) airliner home group.
+Such a home development park would be about as unique as it gets and a great deal of fun.
 But perfectly practical too.

 4. Lastly, most narrow body aircraft can be transported on many ordinary roads.
 That's how I moved my 727-200 to my property.
 But it's not an easy process, and since the wings and tail (and probably radome) must be removed prior to road transport, then reattached later, some rash (or worse) is likely to befall your aircraft.
 I view road transport as a last choice option.
-But if it's your only reasonable option, review the details of my experience on this site, then consider your location.
-If the process looks viable for you, and the costs are acceptable, there's no reason to be deterred.
+But if it's your only reasonable option review the details of my experience on this site and then consider your location.
+If the process looks viable for you and the costs are acceptable there's no reason to be deterred.
 I cut the wings and tail off of my jetliner before realizing that a nondestructive service procedure for removing them exists.
-I recommend the service procedure of course - it obviously yields a far better final result, with very roughly the same level of labor overall.
+I recommend the service procedure of course - it obviously yields a far better final result with very roughly the same level of labor overall.
 The scope of this document is too limited to discuss road transport considerations in full detail.
-If you decide to pursue it, study my experience as described on this site thoroughly, then if suitable, contact me for more information.
+If you decide to pursue it study my experience as described on this site thoroughly.
+Then if suitable contact me for more information.

 Use cash.
-A conventional home mortgage simply isn't possible, so in general you'll have to finance your project yourself.
+A conventional home mortgage is likely very difficult to acquire so in general you'll have to finance your project yourself.
 However, it might be possible to partner with some firms or organizations which could leverage promotional value from your project.
-If you're quite the talented wheeler and dealer, you might be able to engage multiple constructive partners to minimize your out of pocket expenses.
-You'll have to decide how much of your personal privacy you're willing to forfeit, or how much advertising you're willing to tolerate on the tail of your bird for example.
-Be careful with partnerships of course - sometimes it's best to just pony up your own dough so that you can maintain a reasonable level of personal control and privacy.
+If you can compose inspired pitches and you're a deft negotiator you might be able to engage multiple constructive partners to minimize your out of pocket expenses.
+You'll have to decide how much of your personal privacy you're willing to forfeit or how much advertising you're willing to tolerate on the tail of your bird for example.
+Be careful with partnerships of course - sometimes it's best to just pony up your own dough so you can maintain a reasonable level of personal control and privacy.
 How much you'll need depends upon the scope of your project, whether you already own suitable land, and transport logistics.
 Fuel for flying your bird from its origin point to your land or a nearby destination is not cheap, especially if the distances are considerable.
-Fuel for transport of your aircraft might cost more than the aircraft itself.
-So don't overlook that expense during initial planning.
+Fuel for transport of your aircraft might cost more than the aircraft itself, so don't overlook that expense during initial planning.

 Domestic conversion - the metamorphosis of a jetliner into a home:

-In my experience it's terribly difficult for most people to understand that airliners need only minor modifications to be transformed into truly beautiful and superb homes.
-For most people, aerospace infrastructure design is rather unfamiliar in nature, and thus there's a natural tendency to assume that most of the aircraft's infrastructure, including plumbing, electrical, lighting, climate control, and other infrastructure, should be fully removed and replaced with familiar conventional home type infrastructure - most imagine that the aircraft must be very substantially torn down and then rebuilt using conventional domestic materials and methods.
-But while very common, this notion is wholly mistaken.
+In my experience it's terribly difficult for many people to understand that airliners need only minor modifications to be transformed into truly beautiful and superb homes.
+For many people aerospace infrastructure design is rather unfamiliar in nature and thus there's a natural tendency to assume that most of the aircraft's infrastructure, including plumbing, electrical, lighting, climate control, and other infrastructure, should be dismantled and removed, then replaced with familiar conventional home type infrastructure - many people imagine that the aircraft must be very substantially torn down and then rebuilt using conventional domestic materials and methods.
+But this notion is wholly mistaken.

-Abandon provincial thinking - in this arena, it's woefully counterproductive.
+Abandon provincial thinking - in this arena it's woefully counterproductive.
 Airliners support, in their original beautiful form, most of life's domestic needs.
-And they do so extremely efficiently and elegantly at an aerospace class quality level, which is quite distinct from common domestic class infrastructure design and execution.
+And they do so extremely efficiently and elegantly at an aerospace class quality level which is impressively distinct from common domestic class infrastructure design and execution.
 Jetliners are flying aerospace class homes.
-And when retired, only rather minor modifications are necessary to transform them into ground based aerospace class homes.
+And when retired only rather minor modifications are necessary to transform them into static aerospace class homes.

-1. Connection of ramp service ports to conventional water and sewer lines is genuinely trivial, and is very easy to implement in such a way as to be fully immune to earthquake damage.
-No changes to existing plumbing are necessary, except that minor and very easily implemented modifications to lavatory toilets must be made to provide compatibility with continuously connected sewer service, and to insure thorough flushing.
-Plumbing systems must be augmented modestly to accommodate an added domestic water heater, a modified (and possibly expanded) galley (kitchen), and to add laundry machine, utility sink, and shower plumbing.
-These are all quite easy, and no destructive wall, floor, or ceiling tear down is necessary because aircraft are designed for easy access to original infrastructure passageways and other substructure.
-In other words, it's comparatively easy to access areas behind walls, floors, and ceilings for inspection, maintenance, modifications, and repairs.
+1. Connection of ramp service ports to conventional water and sewer lines is genuinely trivial and very easy to implement in a manner which provides full immunity to earthquake damage.
+No changes to existing plumbing are necessary except that minor and very easily implemented modifications to lavatory toilets must be made to provide compatibility with continuously connected sewer service and to insure thorough flushing.
+Plumbing systems must be augmented modestly to accommodate an added domestic water heater, a modified (and possibly expanded) galley (kitchen), and to add laundry washer, utility sink, and shower plumbing.
+These are all quite easy and no destructive wall, floor, or ceiling tear down is necessary because aircraft are designed for easy access to original infrastructure passageways and other substructure.
+In other words it's comparatively easy to access areas behind walls, floors, and ceilings for inspection, maintenance, modifications, and repairs.

 2. External connection of electrical power should utilize the aircraft's original ramp connector when practical.
 Otherwise an external power connection must be added, a straightforward task.

-4. A 60 Hz to 400 Hz power converter must be installed to enable operation of all the aircraft's electrical systems, including its very extensive and highly efficient and elegant interior and exterior lighting systems.
-These power converters are readily available, reasonably economical, and easy to install in the aircraft's equipment bay.
-And no modification of the aircraft's original highly protective circuit breaker panels and related systems is necessary.
+4. Installation of a 60 Hz to 400 Hz power converter would be beneficial to enable operation of all the aircraft's electrical systems, including its very extensive and highly efficient and elegant interior and exterior lighting systems.
+These power converters are readily available, economical, and easy to install in the aircraft's equipment bay.
+And no modification of the aircraft's original highly protective circuit breaker panels or related systems is necessary.

-7. Access stairs or similar from ground level to entry doors must be acquired or built unless your aircraft is equipped with air stairs.
+8. Access stairs or similar from ground level to entry doors must be acquired or built unless your aircraft is equipped with air stairs.
 Most aren't.
 Wheel equipped airport ramp stairs retire from time to time, and could probably be acquired to serve your home.
 Custom built stairs and other options can address this need too.
-In many locations you'll probably need both a forward and an aft staircase to satisfy fire codes, unless wing exits are deemed sufficient alternative exits (as a practical matter, they generally are).
-The stairs must not be hard mounted to the aircraft since they can't flex during an earthquake - the aircraft must be free to flex, sway, and bounce up and down (relative to the ground) on its landing gear during an earthquake - it must be free of any hard connections to the ground.
+In many locations you'll probably need both a forward and an aft staircase to satisfy fire codes unless wing exits are deemed sufficient alternative exits (as a practical matter they generally are).
+The stairs must not be hard mounted to the aircraft since they can't flex during an earthquake - the aircraft must be free to flex, sway, and bounce up and down (relative to the ground) on its landing gear during an earthquake so it must be free of any inflexible connections to the ground.

-8. Some fluids, such as legacy hydraulic fluids, should be replaced with environmentally benign but functional options.
-This is a pretty easy task, and will not cause loss of operation of the systems involved.
+9. Some fluids such as legacy hydraulic fluids should be replaced with environmentally benign but functional options.
+This is a pretty easy task and will not cause loss of operation of the systems involved.

-That's the complete schedule of significant conversions - as best I recall nothing else is required to convert a jetliner into a glorious aerospace class home.
-It's much easier and more straightforward than most people imagine.
+That's a complete schedule of significant conversions - as best I recall nothing else is required to convert a jetliner into a glorious aerospace class home.
+It's much easier and more straightforward than many people imagine.
 And a lot of the work is genuinely fun!

 The critical mojo factor:

-In my estimation airliner homes will eventually become the normal, matter of course fate for the vast majority of retired jetliners.
+In my estimation airliner homes will eventually become the normal fate for the vast majority of retired jetliners.
 Profit making companies will evolve to address the opportunity, and they'll refine the site development, delivery, and conversion process until it's extremely straightforward, efficient, safe, and produces a very high quality end product.
-But that evolution is only just barely beginning.
+But the beginning of that evolution seems stalled at this time.
 So you can't just shop the real estate ads for a completed airliner home in your preferred area yet.
-(Though if you're interested in mine, we should chat - I'm eager to focus my resources on Airplane Home Version 2.0, so maybe we can serve each other's needs.)
-So if you want one now, you'll have to work for it - you'll have to summon your mojo, be bold, and grab this bull by the horns and wrestle with him until you reach your goal.
+(Though if you're interested in mine we should chat - I'm eager to focus my resources on Airplane Home v2.0, so maybe we can serve each other's needs.)
+So if you want one now you'll have to work for it - you'll have to summon your mojo, be bold, and grab this bull by the horns and wrestle with him until you reach your goal.
 Many of you can do it.
 It's not an easy task, but neither is it impossible.
 If you want it, just go after it.
 Intelligently, boldly, and vigorously.
 In my opinion, this is a case where your energies and resources are likely to be very, very well rewarded indeed.
 Ganbatte!

 Contact Information AirplaneHome, Airplane Home, Aircraft Home, Boeing 727 Home, Boeing Home, Airplane House, Aircraft House, Boeing 727 House, Boeing House.
 UCECage@AirplaneHome.com.
 Report mail misconduct to UCE@FTC.gov.